deb-onion/performance-operator-website/DEPLOYMENT.md

 ## ✅ Project Status: READY FOR DEPLOYMENT

-The Performance Marketing Operator website is complete and ready for production deployment.
+The **onlydeb** website is complete and ready for production deployment to onlydeb.com.

 ## 📋 Pre-Deployment Checklist